-The cabinet has approved a reduced operations period starting Saturday, Dec.
-22, 2012 through Tuesday, Jan.
-1, 2013.
+The President's Executive Management Team has approved a reduced operations period starting Saturday, Dec.
+21, 2013 through Wednesday, Jan.
+1, 2014.
 This period includes three university holidays (Dec.
 24, Dec.
 25 and Jan.
-1), four weekend days and four standard work days (Dec.
-26, 27, 28, and 31).
-This offers an opportunity for the university to maximize energy savings during a routinely lower level of campus activity.
+1), four weekend days and five work days (Dec.
+23, 26, 27, 30 and 31).
+The reduced operations period offers an opportunity for the University to maximize energy savings during a routinely lower level of campus activity.

 Employees are encouraged to take advantage of the reduced operation period by requesting the use of vacation, compensatory time, or unpaid leave for their regularly scheduled work days.